Homage to Robert Delaunay: Exploring Orphism through Code

 let tTo = tFr + PI * floor(random(1, 13)) / 12;

-It'll create a smooth result.
+It'll create a harmonious result.

 Now, I'll show you the example codes of the p5.js and the Processing version.